ryanyv/gip/README.md

 ## Usage

 - Visit `/` for the homepage and `/properties/` for property listings.
+- Use `/contact/` to reach the contact page.
 - The admin interface is available at `/admin/` when the server is running.